Five Eye Care Tips Your Eyes

 - Conjunctivitis: Brushes used to apply eye make up can grow bacteria and attract germs which can then lead to an eye infection.

-- Scratched Cornea: Applying mascara and eyeliner can be risky if not carefully as getting too close to your eye can damage your cornea.
+- Scratched Cornea: Applying mascara and eyeliner can be risky if not done carefully as getting too close to your eye can damage your cornea.

 - Allergies: Some products may contain chemicals and ingredients that can cause irritation, swelling or an infection in your eye.